-Verse: Trust in the LORD with all thine heart; and lean not unto thine own understanding.
-In all thy ways acknowledge Him, and He shall direct thy paths.
+Verse: Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight.
 Proverbs 3:5-6

 God offered Solomon anything he asked for, and Solomon asked for wisdom.
 God was pleased with this and made Solomon the wisest man alive.
 Wisdom is the ability to take God's truth and use that knowledge to improve your life and the lives of others according to God's will.
 Eight hundred of Solomon's wisest sayings - inspired by the Holy Spirit - have been gathered in the collection we know as Proverbs.
 In addition, he collected wise sayings from other sources.
 King Hezekiah collected Solomon's proverbs and added some from other writers.
 The first nine chapters are Solomon's advice to his son.
 The next 20 are a loose collection of wise sayings on godly living.
 Proverbs makes it very clear that wisdom comes from God (1:7) and leads to God (2:5).
 The final two chapters of the book include wisdom from Agur and King Lemuel.